-Many said that they believed the legal fees should have been no higher than 15 per cent, so that it would be covered entirely by the Government of Canada.
+Issues of legal fees and legal fee reviews were contentious among those claimants and stakeholders interviewed.
+Many said that they believed the legal fees should have been no higher than 15%, so that they would be paid entirely by Canada.
 As noted by one claimant counsel, "I would have to say from my experience that the case in the IAP does not exist where 15% is not a fair fee."

-Some claimant counsel disagreed, instead arguing that 15% was not reasonable because it did not cover the large number of non-compensable claims that claimant counsel dealt with.
+Some claimant counsel disagreed, instead arguing that 15% was not reasonable because it did not cover the number of non-compensable claims that claimant counsel dealt with.
+While there was a wide variance of views among stakeholders as to the effectiveness of the legal fee review process, 74% of claimants expressed satisfaction with it.